michael-allouche/nn-quantile-extrapolation/README.md

 We propose new parametrizations for neural networks in order to estimate extreme quantiles in both non-conditional and conditional heavy-tailed settings.
 All proposed neural network estimators feature a bias correction based on an extension of the usual second-order condition to an arbitrary order.
 The convergence rate of the uniform error between extreme log-quantiles and their neural network approximation is established.
 The finite sample performances of the non-conditional neural network estimator are compared to other bias-reduced extreme-value competitors on simulated data.
-Finally, the conditional neural network estimators are implemented to investigate the behaviour of extreme rainfalls as functions of their geographical location in the southern part of France.
+Finally, the conditional neural network estimators are implemented to investigate the behavior of extreme rainfalls as functions of their geographical location in the southern part of France.

 ## Dependencies
 Clone the repo